 The first permanent settlement in Bratislava is believed to date back to 5000 BC.
 The area was ruled by the Romans until the 4th century ahead of the arrivals of the Slavs during the 5th and 6th centuries.
 During the 10th century, the city – which at the time was known as Pressburg -- was a site of many attacks and battles, but it was also quite prosperous.

 The 17th century saw many disasters and hardships, including plagues and floods.
 However, the city rebounded during the 18th century.
 The population grew at a staggering rate, and the city expanded with the addition of monasteries, palaces, and streets.

 During the 19th century, industry developed at a fast pace.
 A horse-drawn railway was added to the city, steam locomotives were introduced, and industrial businesses and financial institutions were created, including the first bank in Slovakia.

 The city adopted its current name in 1919.
 The city was named as the capital of the Slovak Republic in 1939 but just a few short years later was under Nazi rule.
 The government of the city began deporting many of the Jewish residents to concentration camps during this time.

-Over the next few decades, the city saw much change, including becoming part of the Eastern Bloc after Communism went into effect.
-The city annexed land and expanded, particularly when it came to residential developments.
+Over the next few decades, the city saw much change, including becoming part of the Eastern Blochttps://www.encyclopedia.com/history/encyclopedias-almanacs-transcripts-and-maps/eastern-blocts.
 Communism fell during the 1980s.
-In the 1990s, the city was again named capital of the Slovak Republic.
+In the 1990s, the city was again named the capital of the Slovak Republic.
 In recent years, Bratislava has continued to grow.
 The city boasts many historical buildings and landmarks, city parks, hotels, shopping centers and markets, and a local culture that has been influenced by people from all over Europe.